 Recommendations "serve to inform the government"

 During the presidential election campaign, Macron had promised to "submit to the National Assembly or the people the decision to complete the path that is recommended".
-It would thus also be possible to hold a referendum on the assembly's recommendations on assisted dying after its conclusion.

-In parallel to the deliberations within the citizens' assembly, debates are also organised in the regions of the country to reach out to all citizens and give them the opportunity to inform themselves and identify the challenges associated with assisted dying.
-In addition, the government also exchanges views on the issue with MPs and senators.
+In parallel to the deliberations within the citizens' assembly, debates were also organised in the regions of the country to reach out to all citizens and give them the opportunity to inform themselves and identify the challenges associated with assisted dying.
+In addition, the government also exchanged views on the issue with MPs and senators.
 By the end of 2023, this should result in clarifications and further developments of the legal framework.

 "Serene and informed debate"

-"The debate on this delicate subject, which must be treated with great respect and caution, must give each of our fellow citizens the opportunity to consider the subject, to become informed, to appropriate the common reflection and to seek to enrich it", reads a press release from the Élysée Palace.
+"The debate on this delicate subject, which must be treated with great respect and caution, must give each of our fellow citizens the opportunity to consider the subject, to become informed, to appropriate the common reflection and to seek to enrich it", read a press release from the Élysée Palace.
 "The necessary time will be taken, and all guarantees must be given to ensure the conditions for an orderly, serene and informed debate."

 Although there is broad support among the parties in France for allowing assisted dying, very conservative MPs and the Catholic Church continue to oppose it.
 Opponents of assisted dying, for example, consider palliative care in France to be too inadequate to allow assisted dying.
 Palliative medicine combats the effects of life-shortening illnesses.

 "A major boundary crossing"